, ,

 Growing a wide variety of plants

-- Diversity in plants not only provides you with a wide range of nutrients but also your garden and wildlife
+• Diversity in plants not only provides you with a wide range of nutrients but also benefits your garden and wildlife

-- Plants have different flowers which will attract different pollinators to your garden.
+• Plants have different flowers that will attract different pollinators to your garden.
 Each pollinator will achieve different results for each plant.
 It’s important not only to have flowers available all year round but also a variety of different kinds.

 Self Fertilising

-- From time to time you may need to trim your trees to reduce their height or width.
-This trimming can be put through a mulcher or cut up and returned back to the garden to feed the plants.
+• From time to time you may need to trim your trees to reduce their height or width.
+This trimming can be put through a mulcher or cut up and returned to the garden to feed the plants.

 Self Seeding